The Internet of Things on AWS – Official Blog

 Conclusion

-As manufacturers face new cybersecurity challenges under the CRA, AWS IoT services deliver the security foundation they need.
+As manufacturers face new cybersecurity challenges under the CRA, AWS IoT services can help deliver the security foundation they need.
 These services combine built-in security features, automated monitoring, and comprehensive documentation to help manufacturers meet CRA requirements with confidence.
 By implementing AWS IoT’s security-first approach, manufacturers can transform regulatory compliance from a challenge into a competitive advantage.

 As you prepare for the 2027 implementation deadline, early adoption of these AWS IoT security features can help establish the necessary infrastructure for compliance with the CRA’s essential requirements, vulnerability handling processes, and incident reporting obligations.
 This proactive approach not only supports regulatory compliance but also enhances overall product security and customer trust in the increasingly connected digital marketplace.

 Important reminder: While AWS services can help implement technical controls, you as the customer are solely responsible for ensuring full compliance with all EU CRA requirements including proper product classification, conformity assessment procedures, and ongoing maintenance of required documentation.
-Importantly, even if your products don’t fall within specific categories, you may still need to comply with the EU CRA regulation and you must carefully review the law to understand how it applies to your specific use cases.
+Importantly, even if your products don’t fall within specific categories, you may still need to comply with the EU CRA regulation, and you must carefully review the law to understand how it applies to your specific use cases.

 Related links